WeTranscend-labs/fe-Duck-N-FAI/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to InquireA, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to DuckStrike, please fork the repository, make your changes, and submit a pull request.
 We appreciate your help!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.